marcominerva/MultilanguageChat/README.md

 **Configure the UWP app**

-Go the the [Constants.cs](https://github.com/marcominerva/MultilanguageChat/blob/master/Windows/MultilanguageChat/Common/Constants.cs) file and write the required information:
+Go to the [Constants.cs](https://github.com/marcominerva/MultilanguageChat/blob/master/Windows/MultilanguageChat/Common/Constants.cs) file and write the required information:

 - In the **ServerUrl** field, specify the Url of the Web App on Azure with the */chat* suffix, for example:
     > https://myappsite.azurewebsites.net/chat